-We are also collecting information from our partners and will continue to update this page with information about what to expect and how to support children and families as a new President and Congress implement their vision for America.
+We are also collecting information from our partners and will continue to update this page with information about recent changes, what to anticipate, and how to support children and families as a new President and Congress implement their vision for America.

 Check out our recorded webinar: What Now for School Health?
-State & Federal Policy Update.
+State & Federal Policy Update from February 6, 2017.
 We discuss the changes we anticipate, their impact on school-based health care, and how the school health field can prepare and respond.
 Play the Recorded Webinar.
 Download the Presentation.

 - Health care 2017 – CaliforniaHealth+ Advocates, affiliated with the California Primary Care Association, created a number of resources outlining possible impacts of the change in administration and advocacy opportunities for community health centers.
 The comprehensive analysis and webinar of the major health care policy proposals offer very good information on likely changes to the Affordable Care Act (ACA) and Medi-Cal.

 - Health equity and the future of the ACA – Our partners at the California Pan-Ethnic Health Network hosted this webinar that provides an overview of the 2017 landscape and what federal proposals to repeal the ACA might mean for the health of communities of color in California.